sara-sabr/ITStrategy/_pages/en/references.md

 ## Learning Resources

 - [Brilliant](https://brilliant.org/daily-problems/): Brilliant creates a culture of learning around inquiry, curiosity, and openness to failure.
 All of our courses are written with these principles of learning in mind.
-Has great courses from mathamatical foundations to quantum computing and neural networks.
+Has great courses from mathematical foundations to quantum computing and neural networks.
 Has a mobile application as well.
 - [Khan Academy](https://khanacademy.org): Khan Academy is a non-profit educational organization that produces short lessons in the form of videos covering a wide variety of topics.
 [Also available in french](https://fr.khanacademy.org/).
-- [3Blue1Brown ](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw): Combination of math and entertainment.
+- [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw): Combination of math and entertainment.
 The goal is for explanations to be driven by animations and for difficult problems to be made simple with changes in perspective.
 Has videos on [blockchain](https://www.youtube.com/watch?v=bBC-nXj3Ng4&t=1s), and [neural networks](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi), for example.